Alex Fender © Fender Piano Services 2013 - 2019

 The piano must come into the workshop as it takes around 6 - 8 weeks to complete this major job.

-Bechstein, Blüthner, Bösendorfer, Steinway, Yamaha, Kawai, Schimmel are the top names and nearly always worth restoring.
+Bechstein, Blüthner, Bösendorfer, Steinway, Yamaha, Kawai, Schimmel are most of the top names and nearly always worth restoring.
 Other makes require a bit more thought as to whether it’s worthwhile.
 It’s a good option for most grand pianos.
 The majority of upright pianos (apart from those names) need a bit of thought as it would cost as much as a newer piano.
 Of course, many pianos have great sentimental value and been in the family for years so I won’t dismiss an overhaul or restoration without discussing fully all the options first.